aio-libs/aiohttp/docs/client_reference.rst

       Unmodified HTTP headers of response as unconverted bytes, a sequence of ``(key, value)`` pairs.

+   .. attribute:: raw_links

+      Link HTTP headers of response parsed into a sequence of dictionaries with `url` key for link uri itself.

+   .. attribute:: links

+      :attr:`raw_links` additionally parsed into a dict with `rel` or `url` keys and `url` parsed into :class:`yarl.URL` object.

    .. attribute:: content_type

       Read-only property with *content* part of *Content-Type* header.